MattTheNub/vgc-random-team-generator/CONTRIBUTING.md

 All movesets are stored using YAML in `src/sets.yml`.
 Here is a quick run-down of all the keys and what purpose they serve.

+### Ordering

+Please ensure that all Pokémon are listed in alphabetical order.

 ### Random Choices

 In a lot of places, the generator can randomly choose from a list of possibilities.
 The possibilities are equal by default, but weight can be added to them by repeating an item.
 For example, `item: [Choice Band, Choice Band, Choice Scarf]` gives a 2/3 chance of getting a Choice Band and a 1/3 chance of getting a Choice Scarf.